dewancse/model-discovery-tool/README.md

-### Model Discovery Tool (MDT)
+# Model discovery with the Physiome Model Repository

 Model discovery tool is a web-based epithelial transport discovery, exploration and recommendation tool.
 It allows users to discover, explore and recommend CellML models of interest.
+This tool is deployed at this address: URL GOES HERE; as a demonstration of the capabilities described is the paper: LINK TO PREPRINT HERE?.

-### Installing MDT
+## Installing MDT

-## Docker
+This tool makes use of webservices provided by PMR as well as several services from the European Bioinformatics Institute (EBI).

 ```
 docker build -f Dockerfile.nginx -t andre/mdt-nginx .
 docker run -p 49160:8181 -d andre/mdt-nginx --name mdt-nginx